LogFlux Architecture and Data Flow

 • LogFlux cannot decrypt your log data

-• Only your clients can read your logs
+• Only your analysis tools can read your logs

 Security Architecture